 Members of Congress include fewer veterans than in past decades, but the ones now in office have been vocal about the situation in Afghanistan.

-WTOP Capitol Hill correspondent Mitchell Miller joined Federal Drive with Tom Temin for the outlook.
+WTOP Capitol Hill correspondent Mitchell Miller explained further on Federal Drive with Tom Temin.

 A Senate measure would bolster safety for when feds returned to the office.
 This and more updates from WTOP Capitol Hill correspondent Mitchell Miller.